Pregnancy-associated malaria: Maternal and fetal outcomes

 Anemia is a great concern as an adverse effect of pregnancy-associated malaria, since it can be life-threatening to the mother.
-Its cause is often compounded with other factors, such as nutrition and genetics.
+Its cause is often compounded by other factors, such as nutrition and genetics.
 Some studies have suggested that iron supplementation can help with maternal anemia, but more research on malaria-endemic regions is required to make a better recommendation for mothers with PAM.

 One systematic review showed that children of women with PAM are also more likely to contract clinical malaria and P. falciparum parasitaemia, although the reasoning for this is uncertain.

-Maternal death is one of the biggest complications of malaria in some areas during epidemics.
+During epidemics, maternal death is one of the biggest complications of malaria in some areas.
 Furthermore, its cause is compounded with other malarial complications, such as anemia.

 Prevention

-Prevention of pregnancy-associated malaria can be done with the use of various antimalarial drugs that are given before or during pregnancy to susceptible populations.
+Prevention of pregnancy-associated malaria can be done with the use of various antimalarial drugs given before or during pregnancy to susceptible populations.
 Some of the antimalarial drugs used include Chloroquine, Mefloquine, and Sulfadoxine/pyrimethamine since they are safe for use during pregnancy.
-For regions of moderate or high malaria risk, preventative measures include insecticide-treated nets (ITNs) and intermittent preventive treatment in pregnancy (IPTp).
-ITNs act as two layers of protection, one from the physical net and another from the chemical nature and effects of the insecticide.
-Because IPTp plays a role in altering the immune response that the infant can display, the World Health Organization recommends starting IPTp as soon as possible during the 2nd trimester.
+For regions of moderate or high malaria risk, preventative measures include insecticide-treated nets (ITNs) and intermittent preventative treatment in pregnancy (IPTp).
+ITNs act as two layers of protection.
+One is from the physical net and another from the chemical nature and effects of the insecticide.
+Because IPTp plays a role in altering potential immune response displayed by infects, the World Health Organization recommends starting IPTp as soon as possible during the second trimester.
 These treatments are with doses of Sulfadoxine/pyrimethamine and are given at each antenatal visit, as long as the visits are one month apart.
 One concern with the use of Sulfadoxine/pyrimethamine along with other antimalarial drugs is P. falciparum developing resistance.
-In areas that have higher rates of resistance to the antimalarial Sulfadoxine/pyrimethamine, two doses of the drug is effective in reducing maternal parasitemia in women that do not have HIV while more doses are needed to reduce maternal parasitemia in HIV positive women.
+In areas that have higher rates of resistance to the antimalarial Sulfadoxine/pyrimethamine, two doses of the drug is effective in reducing maternal parasitemia in women that do not have HIV while more doses are needed to reduce maternal parasitemia in HIV-positive women.

 Management

 Non-pharmacological treatment

 Non-pharmacological treatment of PAM consists of utilizing the Artemisia annua plant as an herbal remedy.
-The basis for this reasoning is because A. annua acts as the plant source for Artemisinin-based combination therapy (ACT), a commonly used pharmacological treatment of PAM.
+This reasoning is based on the fact that A. annua acts as the plant source for Artemisinin-based combination therapy (ACT), a commonly used pharmacological treatment of PAM.
 However, the WHO currently does not support the use of A. annua as there are no standardization guidelines for plant harvest and preparation.
-Additionally, its clinical safety and efficacy have not yet been proven.
+Also, its clinical safety and efficacy have not yet been proven.